CODESPECT-security/.github/profile/README.md

 # 🛡️ CODESPECT

 Welcome to **CODESPECT** – your trusted partner in blockchain security.
-We specialize in providing comprehensive smart contract audits and infrastructure penetration testing to ensure the robustness of your decentralized applications.
+We specialise in providing comprehensive smart contract audits and infrastructure penetration testing to ensure the robustness of your decentralised applications.

 ---

 ## 🚀 About Us

 At **CODESPECT**, our mission is to safeguard blockchain ecosystems by delivering top-tier security services.
-Our team is originating from former private firms employees and auditors from competitive platforms to unite the best detail of review with the dig deep bug hunting.
+Our team originates from former private firms' employees and auditors from competitive platforms to unite the best details of review with deep bug hunting.

 ---